SamC-11/shopify-fast/README.md

 # FALL 2022 SHOPIFY BACKEND DEVELOPER CHALLENGE
-This is my submission for the Shopify Backend Developer Challenge.
+This is my submission for the Shopify Backend Developer Challenge.\

-The extra feature I chose was: Ability to create warehouses/locations and assign inventory to specific locations
+Extra feature: Ability to create warehouses/locations and assign inventory to specific locations

 Made with FastAPI and :blue_heart: by Sam